lehmanwics/lehmanwics.github.io/about.md

 **Our mission:**

-We are dedicated to creating a welcoming environment that will provide academic, professional, and emotional support to women interested in technology and computer science and create more opportunities for WiCS members at Lehman to succeed in a digital world.
+We are dedicated to building a supportive community of women and allies at Lehman College to empower other women interested in technology and computer science to pursue careers in tech and succeed in a digital world.